Abelhubprog/Promtok/README.md

     *   **Fidelity to Sources:** Does the writing accurately represent the evidence in the `ResearchNote`s?
     The `Writing Agent` then revises the draft based on this feedback.
 This loop repeats until the writing meets the required standard of quality and accuracy.

-This structured, reflective, and iterative process allows MAESTRO to move beyond simple information aggregation and produce sophisticated, reliable, and auditable research syntheses.
+This structured, reflective, and iterative process allows PROMTOK to move beyond simple information aggregation and produce sophisticated, reliable, and auditable research syntheses.
 </details>

 ## Getting Started

-MAESTRO is designed to be run as a containerized application using Docker.
+PROMTOK is designed to be run as a containerized application using Docker.

 ### Prerequisites
 *   **Docker** and **Docker Compose** (v2.0+)